 Virtual Ward has an allocation of national funding that is to be used to maintain and expand services.
 In the longer term it is expected that local areas will need to fund virtual ward services.

-As virtual ward expands, we anticipate there will be corresponding changes in where urgent care activity is managed - increasingly outside of hospital settings.
+As virtual ward expands, we anticipate there will be corresponding changes in where urgent care activity is managed, increasingly this will be outside of hospital settings.

 What are the key dates for delivery?